bitwarden/help/_articles/organizations/managing-users.md

 {% image organizations/org-people-options-updated-overlay.png Remove a user %}

+### Deleting User Accounts

-Removing a user from an Organization **does not** delete their Bitwarden account.
-When a user is removed they can no longer access the Organization or any shared items and Collections, however they will still be able to login to Bitwarden using the established credentials and access to any Personal Vault items.
+**Removing a user from your Organization does not delete their Bitwarden account.** When a user is removed they can no longer access the Organization or any shared items and Collections, however they will still be able to login to Bitwarden using their existing Master Password and access any Personal Vault items.

-{% callout success %}
+Depending on the particulars of your implementation, you may be able to use one of the following methods to delete a Bitwarden user account that belongs to an offboarded user:

+1. If you're self-hosting Bitwarden, an authorized admin can delete the account from the [System Administrator Portal]({{site.baseurl}}/article/admin-portal/).
-If you're an Organization Owner or Admin removing a user with a `@yourcompany.com` email address, you can delete the Bitwarden account as long as you have access to the `@yourcompany.com` email inbox.
+2. If the account has an `@yourcompany.com` email address that your company controls, you can use the [delete without logging in](https://vault.bitwarden.com/#/recover-delete){:target="\_blank"} tool and confirm deletion within the `@yourcompany.com` inbox.
 For more information, see [Delete an Account Without Logging In](https://bitwarden.com/help/article/delete-your-account/#without-logging-in).
-{% endcallout %}